29 Dec 2025 •

 Are you interested in trying Vim?
 I can highly recommend checking out this link.
 Trust me, it’s by far not that hard as many people want you to believe. :)

-These tips are meant for Ubuntu systems, but in general any Debian based distro should be ready to go.
 Keep in mind that, as everything in life, nothing comes for free.
 Every optimization has its own pricetag and you must decide how much you are willing to pay for it.

 Sessionstore is responsible for caching which pages were already opened should Firefox suddenly crash.
 While this is a great feature (you reopen all lost tabs and continue browsing), it causes a lot of writes to your SSD.